Psychologist

 Stress is the "wear and tear" our body and mind experiences as we adjust to our continually changing environment.
 As we respond to the changing demands and pressures of our environment, we mobilize physical and emotional resources.
 Too frequently, extreme, or prolonged mobilization strains us and generates distress signals.
 Our body experiences distress signals in a variety of ways, often in the form of: irritability, anger, fatigue, anxiety, headaches, depression, stomachaches, hypertension, migraines, ulcers, heart attacks, or colitis.
 Eventually, stress can lead to even more serious distress, such as cancer, diabetes or thyroid dysfunction.

-Stress does not just effect us in a negative way.
+Stress does not just affect us in a negative way.
 Stress can also be a helpful motivator when reacting to sudden danger or trying to meet a deadline.
 A normal amount of stress and its companion, anxiety, can help push a person toward success and help us to marshal our resources.
 However, too much stress can negatively affect our mind, body, and spirit.

 Here are some interesting stress related statistics: